Ice Maidens

 “You can’t touch me,” I grated in defiance.
 “I may be in terror of you and your minions, but I have never walked in your shadow.
 You and yours be damned!”

 She chuckled and her eyes blazed.
-“Oh, that was good, mortal.
+“Oh, very good, mortal.
 Lame, but good.
 You may not have walked in my shadow, but you have touched me nonetheless.”

 “You tempted me, yes, but I have never given into you!”